ThaddeusJiang/DevOps/README.md

 ## Step2: Deploy Web App to Vercel and deploy to Azure

-1. deploy `test` when merge PR into main branch and push commit to main branch, see [./.github/workflows/deploy-test.yml](./.github/workflows/deploy-test.yml)
+1. deploy `test` when merge PR into dev branch and push commit to dev branch, see [./.github/workflows/deploy-test.yml](./.github/workflows/deploy-test.yml)

 2. deploy `prod` when publish a release, see [./.github/workflows/deploy-prod.yml](./.github/workflows/deploy-prod.yml)